 - If the observer method is a transactional observer method, any exception is caught and logged by the container. - If the observer method is asynchronous, the exception aborts processing of the observer but not of the event.
-Exception management during an asynchronous event is defined in Handling multiple exceptions thrown during an asynchronous event. - Otherwise, the exception aborts processing of the event.
+Exception management during an asynchronous event is defined in Handling exceptions thrown during an asynchronous event. - Otherwise, the exception aborts processing of the event.
 No other observer methods of that event will be called.
-The BeanManager.getEvent() or Event.fire() method rethrows the exception.
+The Event.fire() method rethrows the exception.
 If the exception is a checked exception, it is wrapped and rethrown as an (unchecked) ObserverException.

-2.8.5.1.
-Handling multiple exceptions thrown during an asynchronous event
+9.5.1.
+Handling exceptions thrown during an asynchronous event

-If an event is asynchronous, and an exception is thrown by any of its notified observers, the CompletionStage returned by fireAsync will complete exceptionally with java.util.concurrent.CompletionException exception.
+If an event is asynchronous, and an exception is thrown by one or more of its notified observers, the CompletionStage returned by fireAsync will complete exceptionally with java.util.concurrent.CompletionException.
 CompletionException contains all exceptions thrown by observers as suppressed exceptions.
 They can be accessed as an array of Throwable with the getSuppressed method.